vipul1999/HealthifyMe/README.md

 6. **HTML Report Generation:** Produces an HTML page per user profile with meal details, rationale, and summary.

 ***

-## Extending the Project

-- Add support for new diets or allergy types.
-- Improve scoring algorithms to factor in additional nutrition metrics.
-- Integrate the system with front-end UI frameworks for real-time interaction.
-- Support other data sources beyond CSV (databases, APIs).

-***

 ## Testing

 - Unit tests validate filtering, scoring, and output correctness.